7sDream/pyqart/README.md

 ## Acknowledgements

-- All credit goes to [Russ Cos][russ_cos_google_plus], Thanks for him。
+- All credit goes to [Russ Cos][russ_cos_google_plus], Thanks for his article and implement.
 - Thanks for [qart4j project][qart4j] by [dieforfree][dieforfree]，which helps me so much on how to implement the art part.
-- Thanks to a series of articles named [QR Code Tutorial][tutorial] of thonky.com, Is very detailed.
+- Thanks to a series of articles named [QR Code Tutorial][tutorial] in thonky.com, It's very detailed.
 Whenever I faced problem about encoding or error correction, I will go to it for help.
 - Thanks to the Python programing language。

 ## LICENSE